joinpursuit/capstone/resources/stand-down-guide.md

 - Improving communication/adapting the use of Trello (~5 minutes)
   -  If things are still in `to do` and never made it to `doing`, talk about it.
 Did the team decide to take on too much?
 Was there a problem that the whole team needed to stop and work on (like deployment)?
   - If things are still in `doing` and not quite done, make sure to clearly define what it would take to make them `done`
-- What is everyone working on next, updating the Trello board (~10 minutes)
+- What is everyone working on next, updating the Trello board.
+See planning section(~10 minutes)

 Further tips: